Tom Brady has a coach—Todd Bowles of the Bucs.

 It’s probably why you’re here.

-Anyone who says, “I can get you to 10X your sales in three months!” is selling you a bill of goods.
+Anyone who says, “I can get you to 10X your sales in three months!” is making a promise they can’t keep.
 And it just isn’t true.
 You do not manifest success by dreaming of a better tomorrow while not taking the actions that will get you there.